Top

 Save your In-app Messages as Templates

-If you find yourself using the same design multiple times, then you can save your project design as a template.
-For example, if you always create Bottom Sheets with similar configurations, then you can save your design as a template and re-use it the next time you create a Bottom Sheet.
+If you find yourself using the same design multiple times, then save your project design as a template.
+For example, if you always create Bottom Sheets with similar configurations, then save your design as a template and re-use it the next time you create a Bottom Sheet.
 For more information, see Save Project Designs as Templates.

 save_template.png